Detailed Action

 “determining, based at least in part on the second semantic content, the second audio priority.”

 The Nash reference similarly determines and uses the category of audio content 300, 302 to determine audio priorities.
 Nash at ¶¶ 59, 64–74.
 The categories include sub-categories recognized through audio analysis, or speech analysis.
 Id.
-For the foregoing reasons, the Nash reference anticipates all limitations of the claim.
+For the foregoing reasons, the combination of the Nash and the Vilermo references makes obvious all limitations of the claim.

 Claim 8 depends on claim 5, and further requires the following:

-“wherein causing the vehicle to play the first audio data at the relative volume to the second audio data is based at least in part on:
+“wherein causing the vehicle to play the first audio data or the second audio data

 “determining, for a plurality of speakers of the vehicle and based at least in part on the relative volume, a plurality of gains; and